Pool designs Perth

 Taking the shape of basically whatever design you choose; a free form pool design works for any size or shape backyard or outdoor area.
 By being fully customisable, this shape allows for creativity and may work best in a free-flowing, imaginative outdoor space.

-This style of pool design incorporates sharp geometric patterns that can be customised to the size and shape of your backyard.
+Geometric pool designs incorporate sharp geometric patterns that can be customised to the size and shape of your backyard.
 Geometric pools offer a formal and contemporary feel that suits a landscape design featuring more deliberate lines in the design.

 Perfect for larger families or those who like to entertain, Grecian pools are known for their large size and ability to accommodate groups of people.
 The shape itself is a large rectangular outline with circular entry points at either end.
 Some styles also include curved indents on each corner.